AngleProtocol/angle-docs/guides/app-guides/earn/staking/univ3-lp.md

 As a LP, you can provide liquidity directly on [Uniswap V3](https://app.uniswap.org/#/add/), or with any of the integrated Uniswap position manager.

-Currently, we have integrated [Arrakis](https://www.arrakis.finance/) and [Gamma](https://www.gamma.xyz/), which means that if you deposit liquidity on Uniswap through Arrakis or Gamma, the reward computation script will automatically detect that you are involved in the Uniswap V3 pool.
+Currently, the protocol has integrated [Arrakis](https://www.arrakis.finance/) and [Gamma](https://www.gamma.xyz/), which means that if you deposit liquidity on Uniswap through Arrakis or Gamma, the reward computation script will automatically detect that you are involved in the Uniswap V3 pool.

 When you are going through a liquidity manager, make sure to understand how they manage your liquidity, and if the positions are in-range.
 If they are not, you will not be earning ANGLE rewards.